plone/plone.api/src/plone/api/docs/about.rst

   the (updated) documentation:

   - getting/setting member properties
+  - tools:

+    - portal_groupdata, portal_groups, portal_memberdata, portal_membership
-  - tools
+    - portal_quickinstaller, portal_undo

 - JSON webservices

+  - probably in a separate package plone.jsonapi
-  - one view (@@api for example) that you can call in your JS and be sure it won't change
+  - one view (@@jsonapi for example) that you can call in your JS and be sure it won't change
   - easier to AJAXify stuff